Keyboard shortcuts

 Making RPC Calls

 The WASM client implements RpcServiceCallerInterface, enabling the same call patterns as the Tokio client.
-All methods defined in service definitions using RpcMethodPrebuffered are available.
+All methods defined using RpcMethodPrebuffered trait in service definitions are available via call_rpc_buffered().

 sequenceDiagram